MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-create-oma-dm-based-vpnv2-profiles.md

 VPNv2 profiles can also be created via SCCM, Intune or with a PowerShell Script using [VPNv2 CSP settings](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-csp).

 ## Managed Deployment using Intune
-If you want to use AutoVPN with Intune, you can configure Custom Device Configuration Profiles in Microsoft Intune.

-Everything discussed in this section is the minimum needed to make this work with Conditional Access.
-It does not cover Split Tunneling, Using WIP, creating custom Intune device configuration profiles to get AutoVPN working, or SSO.

 Everything discussed in this section is the minimum needed to make this work with Conditional Access.
 It does not cover Split Tunneling, Using WIP, creating custom Intune device configuration profiles to get AutoVPN working, or SSO.
 Integrate the settings below into the VPN profile you created earlier under [Configure Windows 10 Client Always On VPN Connections](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections).
 In this example, we are integrating them into the [Configure the VPN client by using Intune](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections#configure-the-vpn-client-by-using-intune) policy.

 **Prerequisite:**<p>
 You have configured the Windows 10 client computers to communicate with a VPN connection.